rsterbin/jquery-multisortselect/README.md

   required key: `id`, as described above.
 If you're using autocomplete, your items must also include the keys `label` (what you want to appear in autocomplete options), and `value` (what you want to appear in the autocomplete field when selected).
-You may define any other keys you like.
+You may define any other keys you like, but keys that start with `multisortselect_` are reserved.

 * If you want to use an autocomplete entry, you can choose a backend of an ajax url (accepts `term` and returns json describing the results, and accepts